ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/admin/users.rst

  - ``Tester``
  - ``Monitor``

-.. note:: Don't forget to disable default account in a production environment.
+.. note:: Don't forget to disable default accounts in a production environment.

 Add user
 ----------------------